some-natalie/some-natalie/_resources/raspberry-pi.md

 ```
 {: file='/boot/config.txt'}

-> 🕰️ Check NTP first for all network weirdness.
-The lack of a [real-time clock](https://en.wikipedia.org/wiki/Real-time_clock) means that if NTP ever fails (or there's been a power outage), the time drift can knock DNSSEC or other time-dependent services into failure pretty fast.
-{: .prompt-tip }
+## Audio

-🔉 For some reason, the [kiddo pi desktops](../blog/kiddo-pi) sometimes lose the sound device.
+🔉 For some reason, the [kiddo pi desktops](../../blog/kiddo-pi) sometimes lose the sound device.
 When this happens, `raspi-config` shows no sound systems or devices and `pulseaudio` seems to have disappeared.
 This has fixed it a couple times now.

 ```shell
 # reinstall pulseaudio, then reboot